70 Top Haircuts for Men & Hairstyles You Need to Try in 2023

 Short hairstyles can go from simple, low-key cuts to longer, more striking hairstyles.
 They're generally also one of the most accessible types of haircuts to work with, but you'll need to frequent your local barbershop if you're looking to keep up with the look.

 The quiff is one of today’s most popular trending hairstyles — especially among teens and young adult men.
-It’s a safe pick for anyone that’s looking for a cool hairstyle.
+It’s a safe pick for anyone looking for a cool hairstyle.

 Textured Quiff Mohawk